astropy/astropy-APEs/APE2.rst

 ``clobber`` to ``overwrite`` in version 1.3 caused code that needed to support both 1.0.x and 1.3 a choice of (1) living with giving the users deprecation warnings in 1.3 by sticking to ``clobber``; (2) not supporting 1.0.x by moving to ``overwrite``; or (3) inserting astropy version checks.

-Such problems can be avoided by adding the deprecating warnings only in LTS versions n.0.0, and then doing the actual removal at the next feature release n.1.0.
+These problems should be avoided by adding the deprecating warnings only in LTS versions (n.0.0), and then doing the actual removal at the next feature release (n.1.0).
+Feature releases beyond that should not remove or deprecate code (i.e., they should just introduce new features).